 - Available to Visiting Students: Yes

-This course will explore major changes in popular culture in early modern Scotland arising from the Protestant Reformation.
-We will investigate the changing nature of Scottish religious culture, beliefs about magic and witches, and Scottish national identity; and consider popular involvement in key events from the Reformation rebellion to the Jacobite risings
+This course will explore changes in popular culture in early modern Scotland arising from the Protestant Reformation.
+We will investigate the changing nature of popular piety, beliefs about magic and witches, festive practices and Scottish national identity and consider popular involvement in key events from the Reformation rebellion to the Jacobite risings.

-Three hours per week.
-This is one of the honours options in History and may not run every year.
+1 x 1hr lecture and 1 x 1hr seminar per week for 10 weeks.
+This is one of the Honours options in History and may not run every year.
 The options that are running this session are available on MyCampus.

 Requirements of Entry